JacobB33/DeepLearningFinalProject/data/README.md

 ```

 ## Run these commands to download the data
 Be sure to remove the --dryrun flag to actually download all of the data.
+You will get a lot of access denied which is totally fine (some of the files are not yet released).
 **Be sure to run this inside the data folder.**

 ### Download the nsd_data folder